qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

 ### About Final Project (30%)
 + Each team includes up to four students

-+ By Week4, we will use a google spreadsheet to coordinating team forming and paper bidding.
++ By Week4, we will use a google spreadsheet to coordinating team forming and project bidding.
 + Please discuss with your fellow classmates, forming potential teams ASAP.
-+ We allow self-selected papers.
++ We allow self-selected papers; libraries; but not close-domain datasets.
 + Please share questions and concerns to  to <br>
 [instructors20fall-machinelearningdeep@collab.its.virginia.edu](mailto:instructors20fall-machinelearningdeep@collab.its.virginia.edu).